meganz/mpenc_doc/source/protocol.rst

 For now, message encryption is very simple.
-Each subsession has a constant set of keys (the output of the group key exchange) that are used to authenticate and encrypt all messages in it - one encryption key shared between all members, and one signature key for each member, with the public part shared with others.
+Each subsession has a constant set of keys (the output of the group key exchange) that are used to authenticate and encrypt all messages in it -- one encryption key shared across all members, and one signature key for each member, with the public part shared with others.

 Every message is encrypted using the shared encryption key, then signed by the